Kees1958/W3C_annual_most_used_survey_blocklist/README.md

 Please report site breakage on https://github.com/Kees1958/W3C_annual_most_used_survey_blocklist/issues.

-                                              LESS IS MORE WITH YAML (DNR) FORMAT When you import the YAML format rules in uBlock origin lite. you will notice the over 1700 ad & tracking domains blocked only count as 1 rule!
-Less is more :-)
+                                              LESS IS MORE WITH YAML (DNR) FORMAT Besides ABP format, the list is now also available in DNR format (over 2000 tracking domains blocked with just 1, yes 1 DNR rule shows why Mv3 is more effective than ABP rules, less is more :-)